vmware-archive/kubeless/docs/proposals/decoupling-triggers-and-runtimes.md

 Note that splitting the trigger type in different "verbs" allow us to easily have flags per trigger type.
-Disclaimer: we would need to define possible flags for each trigger Open question: Do we want to implement a relation 1:N between triggers and functions? (one trigger could call several functions)
+Disclaimer: we would need to define possible flags for each trigger

+## Trigger CRD

+For enabling the above, we propose to create a new Custom Resource Definition (CRD) for triggers.
+This CRD will contain the fields required by its _trigger controller_ to create the resulting actionable items (like an Ingress rule for HTTP requests or a Kafka consumers).
+Each _trigger_ instance will contain as well the IDs of the functions that the _trigger_ is bind to.

 ## Suggested architecture approach

-In order to split runtimes and triggers we need a standalone entity that handles each trigger type.
 For the moment, we will assume that the interface protocol between the trigger and the runtime will be HTTP (discussed later).

-So far we can identify two types of trigger, we will call them _trigger controllers_:
+So far we can identify two types of trigger, each one of them will be managed by a _trigger controller_:
  - HTTP Trigger: This trigger should redirect HTTP(s) requests from/to the _runtime_.
-For doing so we can use an Ingress Controller.
-That way, we can translate each _HTTP Trigger_ for an Ingress Rule.
  - Kafka Topic Trigger: This trigger should translate topic messages to HTTP request.
 This way runtimes can have an unique interface, regardless of its trigger.
-Each _kafka trigger_ can be translated to a Kafka consumer.

-Note that each one of the entities (runtime, ingress controller, kafka consumer) should be in a different pod because:
- - Once a Pod is running it is not possible to attach new containers.
-That would make impossible to add new triggers to an existing function if we decide that all the containers should be in a single pod.
- - Several functions can reuse the same ingress controller or kafka consumer.

-This diagram shows the desired architecture (the green arrows show the add trigger workflow while the red arrows the invocation workflow):
+This diagram shows a simplified desired architecture:

 ![Triggers and runtime relation](./img/triggers-runtime-diagram.png)

-Note that this will allow to recollect metrics from the triggers instead of the runtime making it simpler to implement new ones.
+Regardless of implementation details, the Kubeless Client (or any other client) will create a Custom Resource for the desired trigger type (HTTP or Kafka), this new instance will be detected by the _Controller_ that will obtain the required information and create an _actionable item_ (like an Ingress rule).
+Whenever a request is made, the _actionable item_ will make an HTTP request to the _runtime container_.
+This will call the user function with the interface in the [section below](#function-input).
+Finally, the runtime container will send back the returned value of the function to the caller.
+This response can be discarded if the function is triggered asynchronously (for example if the trigger is a Kafka message or a scheduled event).

+We will not enter into the details of the trigger resource definitions or implementations since they will be handled separately following the above architecture.

 ## Functions interface
 Right now it doesn’t exist a standard for the interface between functions and triggers.
 The [CNCF document](https://docs.google.com/document/d/1UjW8bt5O8QBgQRILJVKZJej_IuNnxl20AJu9wA8wcdI/) doesn’t get into specifics about how the two pieces should communicate between them or which protocol they should use.
 Some of the existing solutions are: